kuertee/x4-mod-da-ku-ai-tweaks/deadairaitweaks-read-me.md

 # DeadAirAITweaks

+## Updates for 6.x (8-May-2023 to 8-Jun-2023)
+- Implemented options menu for DA tweaks.
+- New feature: Added handling for capital ships attacking station but not having line of sight due to module wrecks.
+Ships will rotate 15 degrees around the station at their max range periodically until they have LOS on the module they are trying to attack.
+Only affects high attention and ships with front weapons.
+- Stage 2:
+ * Reimplemented improvements to move.attack.object.capital, improvements to blind tourist (explore) script order.move.recon, removed DA diffs from order.supply, improved xpath for factiongoal_invade_space change and restricted improvement until game is 2h+ old
+ * Fixed bug that would occasionally cause ships with travel charge time to slowboat long distances.
+- Stage 3:
+ * Added new improvement to flee distance on boost script so if using travel drive, they will flee further.
+ * Added new improvement to flee docking IF vanilla fails to find a place to flee to, will likely change to not requiring vanilla to fail.
+ * Cleaned up changes and added additional changes in move.gate and move.generic resulting in improved speed large ships will travel.
+ * Fixed issue for Kuertee's script in order.fight.escort resulting in X4 6.0HF4.
+ * Added improvement in excessive delay time for vanilla trade script order.trade.routine and trade.find.free.
+ * Added check for missing variables in md script for DA options and made button text red if option is disabled.
+ * Added improvement for job_helper script that makes factions choose closer shipyard more often but comes at the cost potentially of player shipyard/wharf sales (massive improvement to xenon).
+- Stage 4:
+ * Increased number of scripts covered by Player ship boost tweak.
+Updated attack interrupt changes to be covered by Smarter Flee Tweaks.
+ * Updated targeting selection changes to be covered by Targeting Script Tweaks.
+ * Improved capital attack script for ships without front weapons to use travel drive less when doing angled attack runs.
+- Stage 1:
+ * Removed DA fight.attack.object.bigtarget/capital/fighter/medium/stations, interrupt.attacked, interrupt.npc.usecases, masstraffic.watchdog, move.attack.object.capital, move.flee.dock, order.collect.ship.lockbox, order.dock, order.fight.attack.object, order.fight.board, order.fight.escort, order.fight.lasertower, mining routine range changes, order.move.recon.police, order.plunder, trade.find.free, factiongoal_patrolcoordinationservice, factionsubgoal_buildstation, optional engineer.ai tweaks.

 ## Changes to X4 AI (finally updated on 2-Jul-2022)
 - Allows drone travel drive usage logic (if you have a mod that adds it to engine)
 - Rebalances ship/station repairs in optional file.
 Amount and quality of service personnel matters more.